Sush1090/CarnotCycles.jl/docs/src/Optimization.md

 @time sys = structural_simplify(system)
 ```

-Now we have define our system we can make a function to pass to the optimizer.
+Now we have define our cycle we can make a function to pass to the optimizer.